TemugeB/joint_angles_calculate/README.md

 python calculate_joint_angles.py kpts_3d.dat
 ```

 The calculated joint angles are returned as "jointname_angles".
 We can use the calculated joint angles to put the motion on a standard skeleton.
 This is useful because keypoints estimators are not consistent with their estimations, which leads to varying bone lengths.
-In red, we show the original output of Blazepose[link](https://google.github.io/mediapipe/solutions/pose.html) estimated 3D keypoints.
+In red, we show the original output of Blazepose [[link](https://google.github.io/mediapipe/solutions/pose.html)] estimated 3D keypoints.
 In blue, we show the pose applied on a standard skeleton from the joint angles.
 The discrepancy between the poses is due to inaccuracy in keypoints estimation leading to bone lengths changing.

 ![example](media/poses.gif "poses")